-When you have two objects of interest in your photo and they're of greatly different size, then you have to decide which is really your subject.
+When you have two objects of interest in your photo and they're of greatly different sizes, then you have to decide which is really your subject.

 5: You Have Poor Color Coordination in Your Photo

-Color theory helps experience photographers stand above all others.
+Color theory helps experienced photographers stand above all others.
 It's easy to forget this when you're still thinking about controlling the settings on your camera or lighting gear.

 Take a moment and step back from the technical aspects of photography.

 The time you spend thinking about the creative elements of your scene will have dramatic results.
 Even if your viewers never consciously think about it, something about your photograph will seem superior.

 You see this in commercial photos, advertisements, and movies all the time.
 Colors aren't selected randomly or used without thought.

 Colors bring emotions to your scene.
 Some colors work well with other colors.
 Likewise, some color combinations work poorly.
 I know, because I live in Orlando and I see what tourists wear when they visit.